dlang/phobos/phobos/CONTRIBUTING.md

 # Phobos 3 Contributors Guide

+This document refers to contributions specific to Phobos 3.
+For the full documentation on contributing please see the guide here: [D Contributors Guide](https://github.com/dlang/phobos/blob/master/CONTRIBUTING.md).

 ## Naming and Style Guidelines

 Names should follow the existing naming guidelines here: [D Style Guide](https://dlang.org/dstyle.html)

 When selecting a name for a type or method, a quick survey of how other popular languages name the equivalent type/method should be performed.
 For example, in .NET and Java, the `currTime()` method would be named `now()`.
 Using the same names as popular languages reduces the friction experienced by the engineer when migrating to D. Be prepared to provide examples from your survey in the Pull Request.
-In cases where there is no clear agreement or two examples are equally represented and alias *may* be appropriate for the purposes of moving past the block.
+In cases where there is no clear agreement or two examples are equally represented an alias *may* be appropriate for the purposes of moving past the block.

 Prefer whole words over abbreviations and dropped letters.
 For example, prefer `writeLine` over `writeln`.
 Choose the shortest name that accurately describes the feature.
 Abbreviations are acceptable where the abbreviation is in common usage and/or would result in a cumbersome name.
+Furthermore, non-standard abbreviations make it more difficult for non-English speakers to adopt the library.

 Phobos will use a 100 soft and 120 hard character column limit.
 This will be enforced via `dfmt` and `.editorconfig` files provided with the distribution.